Louis Bull Tribe

 The Louis Bull Tribe (ᑭᓭ ᐸᑎᓇᕽ, kisipatnahk) is a First Nations band government in Alberta, Canada.
 One of the "four nations" of Maskwacis, it controls one Indian reserve, Louis Bull 138B, and shares ownership of another, Pigeon Lake 138A.

+As of August 2026, the band had a population of 2,577 registered people, of which 2,029 lived on reserve.